Yahoo: Controversies under Mayer's leadership

-Sale to Verizon
+Sale to Verizon and Apollo

-On July 25, 2016, Verizon Communications announced the acquisition of Yahoo's core Internet business for $4.83 billion.
-The deal, which excluded Yahoo's stakes in Alibaba Group and Yahoo Japan, was delayed by the revelation of major data breaches.
-On February 21, 2017, Verizon lowered its purchase price for Yahoo by $350 million and reached an agreement to share liabilities regarding the data breaches.
-On June 13, 2017, Verizon completed the acquisition and Marissa Mayer resigned.
+The mounting pressures and financial losses ultimately forced Yahoo to abandon its independence.
+On July 25, 2016, Verizon Communications announced it would acquire Yahoo's core Internet business for $4.83 billion, a stunning collapse from the company's peak valuation.
+The deal explicitly excluded Yahoo's 15% stake in Alibaba Group and its 35.5% stake in Yahoo Japan.
+However, the revelations regarding the data breaches forced a renegotiation; on February 21, 2017, Verizon lowered its purchase price by $350 million and reached an agreement to share liabilities related to the security failures.